 What are your shopping and decorating suggestions/tips for those on a tighter budget but want to bust out some seriously cool ass interior style and decor?

 Get your butts into the vintage and thrift stores- there are treasures everywhere!
 The oldies really are the goodies.
 Mix it up, splurge on good bed linens paired with a funky vintage throw, “retro chic”.
 Or, a modern glossy dresser from IKEA or CB2 with a glam lucite chandelier.
 Upholster a solid core door in faux leather and make a desk or vanity.
-Collect art and surround yourself with things you love, a collection of things not a “room to go” deal.
+Collect art and surround yourself with things you love, a collection of things, not a “room to go” deal.
 And for God’s sake, please don’t hang your drapes too low or your art too high.
 Drapes can go as high as possible no matter the window size and art at eye level.
 I’m a hacker myself, I’m looking at a white cowhide and silky shag rug from overstock at the moment and giggling…

 What has been your most exciting project to date?

 About 5 years ago I completed a project with one of my best friends, Lauren Warnock, who collaborated with me.
 We had always wanted to work together and finally had a chance.
 It was a gut renovation of a traditional home in the western burbs.
 Our mission was to create a space that made the client feel a certain way, chic yet casual, understated glamour.
 Sophistication with the ability to host the basketball team, glam but not too precious, and we had the opportunity to truly bring it.
 Turn things on its’ head.
 ‘Cozy Modern’ was born, and it’s a thing, you know… modern can be a scary word for some but we like to do it up proper– add fur, and snuggles, and all the fun details that engage the client.
 That home will always have a special place in my heart.
 The synergy between Lauren and I, the clients, and those unforgettable leather belted doors!
 That was a fast forward moment for PROjECT that put us on the map and landed our first magazine cover ever.
-The door image has stuck around all these years— hanging out on pinterest, strapped to HOUZZ idea books and who knows where else— its part of our identity and branding.
+The door image has stuck around all these years— hanging out on Pinterest, strapped to HOUZZ idea books and who knows where else— its part of our identity and branding.
 Best of all, Lauren stuck around and continues to dominate this interior design thing with PROjECT day in and day out.

 If you could go anywhere in the world for interior design inspiration, where would you go?

 Oh god, I’d travel all over South America and then hit up India and head back to South Africa.
 I’ve never been to Brazil- I hear the design is incredible— and those drums again!
-Although I don’t live in much color, I’m drawn to the chromatic places that are lively and a bit chaotic.
+Although I don’t live in many colors, I’m drawn to the chromatic places that are lively and a bit chaotic.
 I’d rather be on a tuk-tuk or rickshaw than in a black car, put it that way 🙂

 What do you love most about interior decorating and Project.?